UPTechMX/Ansible-Onedataportal-UPT/README.md

     ```
     oskari_domain: set this to the IP address or domain name of the server where Oskari will be accessed (default is http://192.168.1.200:8080)
     ```
+  * ```nano vars_upt.yml```
+    ```
+    up_backend_host: set this to the IP address or domain name of the server from which the UrbanPerformance module will be accessed
+    up_backend_port: set this to port of the server from which the UrbanPerformance module will be accessed (default is 91)
+    distance_backend_host: set this to the IP address or domain name of the server from which the distance evaluation module will be accessed
+    distance_backend_port: set this to the port of the server from which the distance evaluation module will be accessed
+    ```
 * Run the playbooks
     * Recommended method: run the install all playbook to install everything in order
       * This will run the playbooks above in correct order from 0 to 6